vzyrianov/huffman_coding/README.md

 # huffman_coding

-A text file compressor / decompressor that implements the huffman algorithm.
+A file compressor / decompressor that implements the huffman algorithm.
+Works on any file type.
+On text it generally decreases file size by 50%.
+Other file type's compression ratios depend on how random the data is in it.

 ## Handing binary